rafael-santiago/zacarias/doc/MANUAL.md

 ### Detaching your profile

 It is pointless to let your profile attached in ``Zacarias`` device if you are not actually using it or will be for a long time during your session without using any password authentication.
-Remember that the idea is reduce disclosure, leaking etc.
+Remember that the idea is reducing disclosure, leaking etc.
 You have to help doing your part, too.
 In this case, you should detach your profile:

 ```